TiHo Hannover Logo

 Project Details:

 Prenatal (in ovo) events have an impact on postnatal life.
-Prenatal "treatments" may have a positive influence on adaptation to postnatal conditions.
+Prenatal "treatments"" may have a positive influence on adaptation to postnatal conditions.
 The targeted modulation of conditions during in ovo development could be a means for improving productive adaptability relating to growth and thermotolerance.
 The in ovo development of birds is a valuable model for studying environmental influences on early development and their long-term consequences.
 This is especially pertinent for myogenesis, where the response mechanisms to environmental influences on cell proliferation and differentiation can be studied.
 As chicken embryos have no active temperature regulation, a change in incubation temperature directly affects their body temperature.
 This leads to changes in the kinetics of biochemical processes and, in particular, the kinetics of relevant metabolic enzymes, which are likely associated with activity-dependent muscle and body growth.
 Our previous study demonstrated the respective effects on energy metabolism of low and high incubation temperatures between ED 7-10 and ED 10-13 immediately after treatment and in adulthood in broilers and identified changes in gene expression underlying the phenotypic responses.
 We intend to follow up on and answer the questions arising from this earlier study by analysing the effects of increased and decreased incubation temperatures within a specific treatment period (ED 10-13) on various metabolic, biochemical, and histological traits as well as on gene expression and epigenetic changes in day-old broiler and layer chicks.
 We will consider the one-day-of-age stage as representing the cumulative effect of the in ovo developmental processes.
-The aim is to uncover functional relationships along the genotype-phenotype map from the genome to the metabolome, via the epigenome and transcriptome, in response to changes in incubation temperature.
+The aim is to uncover functional relationships along the genotype-phenotype map from the genome to the metabolome, via the epigenome and transcriptome, in response to changes in incubation temperature."

 Cooperation Partners: